Simon Rees – Director

 +64 6 759 0858

-Morgana James – Kaiako Maori
+Morgana Watson – Kaiako Maori

 As Kaiako Māori Morgana delivers Learning Experiences Outside the Classroom (LEOTC) to students from bi-lingual classes and kura kaupapa, as well as designing and implementing education programmes, that enable students from main-stream classes to build on their te reo me ona tikanga.
 Morgana has a background in performing arts and enjoys the challenge of developing programmes that use contemporary art to introduce students and teachers to te ao Māori.
 Morgana also contributes to Govett-Brewster’s liaison with local hapu and advises staff on tikanga and kaupapa Māori.